crowdatlas/CrowdAtlas/README.md

 #### 5. [MA/Lasso/LR]_estimation.py

-For performance comparison, we implement three alternatives, including MA (Moving Average), Lasso, and LR (Logistic Regression) based approaches) as baselines.
+For performance comparison, we implement MA (Moving Average), Lasso, and LR (Logistic Regression) based approaches as baselines.
 The parameters are the same as above, and thus the command format is `python3 [MA/Lasso/LR]_estimation.py [hour of start time] [duration in hours] [testing_date]`.

 #### 6. get_travel_time.py